-Chewy bites of ham, velvety risotto and the subtle sweetness of corn make this Creamy Ham and Corn Risotto a dinnertime favorite!
-One skillet and 30 minutes are all it takes to get this busy weeknight dish to the table!
+One Pan Creamy Ham and Corn Risotto is chewy bites of ham, sweet corn and risotto that make one tasty dinnertime favorite.
+One pan and 30 minutes are all you need to get this busy weeknight dish to the table.

 One of my favorite things about holiday meals are the leftovers.
 Yes, the leftovers!
 I cannot wait to get into the fridge when everyone has gone home to survey what delicious ingredients I have to create with.
 How about roasted green beans for a big wok of stir-fry, creamy mashed potatoes for shepherd’s pie and the gold standard: Smoked Ham!
 Honestly, and I feel I’m not alone here, we only make a big ham for big holiday feasts so eating ham is pretty spare ’round these parts.
 Considering the amount of sodium and fat in ham, and my waistline, that’s probably not a bad thing!

 Risotto gets a bad rep for being hard to make, but it can be really easy.
 It takes less than 20 minutes to cook from start to finish.
 The real secret is to keep stirring (and stirring) to get that creamy, comforting finish.
 Then serve it while warm in a big bowl, with a big spoon, and topped with extra Parmesan!

 Looking for other Ham based recipes?
 You might like to check these out:

 - Country Ham and Potato Bake – creamy smoked sauce and melted cheese

 - Ham Cakes with Garlic Dill Aioli – crisp and savory

 Tips for making the best Creamy Ham and Corn Risotto: